sophongo/sophdoc/docs/en/admin/ghippo/personal-center/ssh-key.md

     Enter file in which to save the key (/home/user/.ssh/id_ed25519):
     ```

-    The default key generation path is `/home/user/.ssh/id_ed25519`, and the corresponding public key is `/home/user/.ssh/id_ed25519.pub`.
+    The default key generation path is `/home/user/.ssh/id_ed25519`, and the proper public key is `/home/user/.ssh/id_ed25519.pub`.

 4. Set a passphrase for the key.